What is the Mechanical Translation?

 1. Personal and Religious Bias

 It has been argued that it is impossible to eliminate bias into any translation, especially one of a religious nature.
-However, Mr. Benner has developed a method that almost completely removes the possibility of any personal or religious bias within the translation.
+However, I have developed a method that almost completely removes the possibility of any personal or religious bias within the translation.
 This is achieved through a two-fold process.

 The first process is through the Lexicon.
 Each translation and definition of each word in the lexicon is chosen based primarily on its etymology (what is the words meaning based on its relationship to other words and roots), context (how is the word used throughout the Bible) and culture (What did the word mean to those who lived within that culture).